-There are a few types of sterilisation procedures women can have and they all involve blocking the fallopian tubes so that sperm cannot travel up to meet the egg and start a pregnancy.
+There are a few types of sterilisation procedures women or people with ovaries can have and they all involve blocking the fallopian tubes so that sperm cannot travel up to meet the egg and start a pregnancy.

-Male sterilisation is called vasectomy - it blocks sperm from getting into the ejaculate (cum).
+Sterilisation in men or people with testes is called vasectomy - it blocks sperm from getting into the ejaculate (cum).

-Consult with your doctor to find the best choice for you
+Consult with your doctor to find the best choice for you.